The unappreciated risks of deploying IT within Complex Systems

 As they are unfamiliar with the online system and/or are tired they forget that unlike ‘traditional’ paper requests – where they would simply write “U/E” – the online directory lists this specific test as “Electrolyte Profile” so when they by habit select the first presented test after typing “U” the wrong test is requested – “Urea” a single electrolyte, and not the potassium needed to support the discharge.

-- Due to later than expected discharge, package of care unable to meet patient on arrival.
+Due to later than expected discharge, package of care unable to meet patient on arrival so returned to hospital.

 In the above example events conspired to result is a delayed discharge - patient harm, equally the circumstances could have been different: this could have simply been a set of routine blood tests that picked up a dangerously high potassium similar events could have conspired and ultimately due to lack of a timely result the patient could have died.
 You are probably thinking that there are other fail-safes (slices of the Swiss Cheese) to prevent this - and you would be right - but it is disturbingly becoming more routinely (?due to workload or other reasons) for abnormal results to be highlighted by the lab a considerable time (+4h) after they are “published” to reporting systems.